From Audacity Development Manual

 - Drag and drop files into an open Audacity Project window: this is equivalent to .

 - Drag and drop one or more audio files onto the Audacity icon: only the first file will open.
 More than one file dragged and dropped onto the icon will do the same as the command for the first file, but the other files will generate an error message saying that Audacity is already running.

-This menu (called "Format" on Mac OS X) contains a list of different file types.
+This menu (called "Format" on Mac) contains a list of different file types.

 Choosing a particular file type in the menu performs two functions.

 - The file type choice filters the list of files in the window by restricting it to files of that type.

 - The file type choice determines which importer attempts the file first when using the Open or Import Audio dialogs.
 For example, a WAV file could be imported by Audacity's native WAV importer or by the optional FFmpeg library if this was installed.

 Additionally, rules for the order in which different importers attempt files of particular types can be created at Extended Import Preferences with an option to over-ride the Open and Import Audio file type choice.
 See Import Filtering and Importer Order for more details.

 Importing Uncompressed Audio Files

 The two most common uncompressed file types you will encounter are WAV and AIFF.